cpiaulet/stctm/README.md

 # Welcome to *stctm*!
 *stctm* (STellar ConTamination Modeling) performs spectral retrievals on **exoplanet transmission spectra** and (out of transit) **stellar spectra** assuming they can be explained by a combination of stellar surface spectral components.

-If you use this code, please cite the associated Zenodo repository (until the JOSS paper submission), with the following DOI: 10.5281/zenodo.13153251 (see [Citation](#citation) section below).

-If you use it, please make sure to also cite MSG (https://doi.org/10.21105/joss.04) and the source of the stellar models grid you use.
-First public release associated to: Piaulet-Ghorayeb et al., 2024 (https://ui.adsabs.harvard.edu/abs/2024ApJ...974L..10P/abstract).
+If you use this code, please cite the associated Zenodo repository (until the JOSS paper submission), with the following DOI: 10.5281/zenodo.13153251 (see [Citation](#citation) section below), and the first paper associated with the public release of the code: Piaulet-Ghorayeb et al., 2024 (https://ui.adsabs.harvard.edu/abs/2024ApJ...974L..10P/abstract).

 Previous uses of the code:
 - Lim et al., 2023 ([TRAPPIST-1 b](https://ui.adsabs.harvard.edu/abs/2023ApJ...955L..22L/abstract))